 Heidi Swanson: I use a compact black Samsonite carry-on with wheels.

 Above: Swanson's go-to uniform is built around a Sofie d'Hoore dress from MAC (Modern Appeal Clothing) in San Francisco.
 N.B.: We, too, are obsessed with d'Hoore's designs.
 See Fashion's Accidental Designer and There's Something About Sofie.

 Above: Instant evening outfit: a Sofie d'Hoore dress with gold sandals from the Gap and an Erica Tanov gold wallet.

 RM: What's your approach to packing?

-HS: I'm a big believer in the Russian Doll system—lots of bags within bags.
+HS: I'm a big believer in the Russian doll system—lots of bags within bags.
 I lay everything out on the bed and put together an outfit for each day.
-I'll make a sketch of what I'm going to wear beforehand; I flat-pack my outfits in clear bags from the Container Store with all the air squished out.
+I'll make a sketch of what I'm going to wear beforehand; I flat-pack my outfits in compact Travel Space Bags from the Container Store with all the air squished out.
 It makes dressing on the road super easy.